Procedure Details

 - Financial Aid – Responsible for advising students on financial aid regarding leave of absence.

-- Instructors/Academic Deans/Associate Deans/Directors – Responsible for coordinating with the Registrar and Title IX Coordinators for grades and implementation of reasonable modification or a leave of absence.
+- Instructors/Academic Deans/Associate Deans/Directors – Responsible for coordinating with the Registrar and Center for Student Access (CSA) for grades and implementation of reasonable accommodation or a leave of absence.

 - Registrar’s Office – Responsible for grades.

-- Title IX Coordinators and Center for Student Access – Responsible for providing students with reasonable modifications and accommodations for childbirth, miscarriage, termination of pregnancy, false pregnancy, pregnancy-related conditions, and/or recovery.
+- The Center for Student Access – Responsible for providing students with reasonable accommodations for childbirth, miscarriage, termination of pregnancy, false pregnancy, pregnancy-related conditions, and/or recovery.

 5. Procedure

-- To request a leave of absence, a student completes the Student Reasonable Modification Request form to seek a modification based on pregnancy, childbirth, pregnancy-related conditions or parental status.
+- To request a leave of absence, a student provides documentation and schedules an intake appointment with The Center for Student Access to discuss accommodation(s) based on pregnancy, childbirth, or pregnancy-related conditions.

 - Student meets with a financial aid advisor to understand the impact to financial aid,

-scholarships, or grants prior to authorizing the leave of absence.
+scholarships, or grants prior to CSA authorizing any leave of absence under one of

 - The current course will not count as an attempt for a selective admissions program.